Home for the Holidays

 Anyone with a residence inside Sabetha’s city limits can enter the annual Light Up Sabetha House Decorating Contest, co-sponsored by the Sabetha Chamber of Commerce and City of Sabetha.

 Prizes will be given for first through fourth places, as awarded by an independent judging committee.
-Additionally, prizes will be given for Chamber’s Choice and City’s Choice.
+First place will receive $200, second place $150, third place $100 and fourth place $75.

 Call the Chamber or City Hall to enter your own house or any other house you think is deserving.
 Nominations will be accepted up until noon on Friday, Dec.
-15. Judging will take place beginning at 5 p.m. that evening.
+14. Judging will take place beginning at 5 p.m.